digital-raven/daily/README.rst

 Building and installation
 =========================
+Install the pybuild deb in ``utils/`` before attempting to package this program for debian. pybuild versions > 5.0 will not work, so an older version has been archived in this repo.

 Use the ``package.bash`` script to create packages.
 It can package the software as a python wheel, deb, rpm, or simply a gz archive with the respective commands.